Design

 Image alt tag

-Each component was documented in zeroheight with usage guidance, best practices, accessibility notes, and links to Storybook references.
-This helped designers and developers work from the same source instead of relying on scattered files or repeated explanations.
+Each component was documented in zeroheight with usage guidance, best practices, accessibility notes, and Storybook references.
+This helped connect the design files to development implementation.

 Code for component in Storybook.